FartyPants/Training_PRO/README.md

 ## News

+- fix for some confusion in raw text over what is EOS token
 - Suggestions for Maximum Context length (Measures the longest block in tokens)
 - Eliminate cutoff blocks - instead of trimming block if it is above cutoff it will eliminate the block all together.
 - fixes, Group samples by length - makes learning more efficient